How to save a picture or other attachment from an e-mail

 - Open the e-mail message and under the Message tab, select Other Actions, then View in Browser.
-This method allows you to save your images the same way you would with Internet e-mail (listed above).
+This method allows you to save your attachments the same way you would with Internet e-mail (listed above).

-- You can copy the image to the clipboard and paste it into photo editing software, such as Paint or Photoshop.
-One the image has been pasted, you may save it by selecting File from the menu at the top left-hand corner of the screen and then selecting Save or Save As from the drop down menu.
+- You can copy an image to the clipboard and paste it into photo editing software, such as Paint or Photoshop.
+Once the image has been pasted, you may save it by opening the File menu, then choosing Save or Save As.

-- Open the email message and save it as an HTML file by clicking File on the top left-hand corner, then selecting Save As from the drop down menu and selecting the format Web page.
+- Open the e-mail message and save it as an HTML file by clicking File on the top left-hand corner, then selecting Save As from the drop-down menu and selecting the format Web page.
 This method saves all the embedded pictures in one folder making it useful when you want to download multiple images from the same message.

-E-mail on iPad
+E-mail on iPad or iPhone

-- Open the e-mail message
+- Open the e-mail message.

-- Tap on the photo in the e-mail to view the photo full screen.
+- Tap on the photo in the e-mail to view the photo fullscreen.

 - Tap and hold your finger down on the image.